 RULE 23: Red Cards – Refs have the right to eject a player or coach from the game for continual disobedience or as a result of an incident that warrants sending off.
-The team may then continue with their remaining two, three or four players, however, if the player receiving the red card was on the field of play, the team must complete the entire game a player short.
+If the player receiving the red card was on the field of play, the team must complete the remainder of the game a player short.
 The player receiving the red card will automatically be suspended for their next game (no exceptions).
 Players or coaches that are red carded must leave the immediate playing area, including the fan and team areas.
 If the player delays or refuses to leave, the game will be forfeited in favor of opposing team (regardless of the score at the time of the incident). **If player(s) is (are) issued red card(s) for fighting, player(s) will be ejected from the tournament and are subject to removal from the facility for the duration of the event.

 RULE 24: Coach/Parent Ejection – Refs have the right to eject a coach or parent from any game for continual disobedience or as a result of an incident that warrants ejection.
 Coaches or parents whom are ejected by the referee or tournament official must leave the field and area around the field before play will continue.
 If a coach or parent refuses to leave, the game will be forfeited in favor of the opposing team.

 RULE 26a: Standings and Tiebreakers in Qualifying (Pool) Play – Games will be scored according to the following: 3 points for a win, 1 point for a tie, and 0 points for a loss.
 Ties in standings between two or more teams will be broken by: 1) Head to head results between tied teams; 2) Goal differential (max of 5 per game); 3) Fewest goals conceded; 4) Most goals scored (max 5 per game); 5) Tournament Director decision.